linode/docs/docs/databases/mariadb/how-to-install-mariadb-on-centos-7.md

 If you forget your root MariaDB password, it can be reset.

-1. Stop the current MariaDB server instance, then restart it with an option to not ask for a password.
+1. Stop the current MariaDB server instance, then restart it with an option to not ask for a password:

         sudo systemctl stop mariadb
         sudo mysqld_safe --skip-grant-tables &

-2. Reconnect to the MariaDB server with the MariaDB root account.
+2. Reconnect to the MariaDB server with the MariaDB root account:

         mysql -u root

 3. Use the following commands to reset root's password.
-Replace `password` with a strong password.
+Replace `password` with a strong password:

         use mysql;
         update user SET PASSWORD=PASSWORD("password") WHERE USER='root';
         flush privileges;
         exit

-4. Then restart MariaDB.
+4. Then restart MariaDB:

         sudo systemctl start mariadb

 ## Tune MariaDB

-CentOS offers MariaDB 5.5 which isn't supported by [MySQL Tuner](http://mysqltuner.com/) but [MySQL Tuning Primer](http://www.day32.com/MySQL/) can be used to optimize your MariaDB server.
+[MySQL Tuning Primer](http://www.day32.com/MySQL/) can be used to optimize your MariaDB server.
 Ideally, the MariaDB instance should have been operating for at least 24 hours before running the tuner.
 The longer the instance has been running, the better advice MySQL Tuner will give.

-1. The script needs the [bc language](https://www.gnu.org/software/bc/) installed.
+1. The script needs the [bc language](https://www.gnu.org/software/bc/) installed:

         sudo yum install bc

-2. Download MySQL Tuner to your home directory and make it executable.
+2. Download MySQL Tuner to your home directory and make it executable:

         wget http://www.day32.com/MySQL/tuning-primer.sh
         chmod u+x tuning-primer.sh